Internet Marketing vs. Traditional Marketing

 Internet marketing has the edge in a lot of statistical comparisons, and it’s typically much more affordable and easy to use than traditional media.
 But does all of this mean you should abandon traditional marketing?

 In short, no. Every industry is different, and every company within those industries has its own subtle nuances and niche audiences.
 The differences between online and offline advertising ultimately depend on your brand personality, the age demographic you serve, your geographic location, and hundreds of other factors.

 Above all else, you must consider your unique situation before making a decision about abandoning traditional marketing.
 It’s important to remember that Internet marketing is quickly growing, but traditional marketing can still deliver results.

 If traditional marketing works for your business, then keep on doing what you’re doing.
-But it’s still smart to add some Internet marketing strategies to your marketing plan so you can start reach out to a wider audience.
+But it’s still smart to add some Internet marketing strategies to your marketing plan, so you can start to reach out to a wider audience.
 Traditional marketing and Internet marketing can work wonders in tandem.

 Still, Internet marketing is effective on its own, and businesses that may not have the money to break into traditional marketing media can more efficiently use Internet marketing to grow their brands.
 The key to Internet marketing is determining what strategies work best for you.

 Which type of Internet marketing is right for you?